willemromao/willemromao/README.md

 ### I'm Willem 😉

-- 👨‍💻 Working with Kotlin and Dart
+- 👨‍💻 Working with Kotlin in the back-end
 - 🧠 Goal: AI Engineer
 - 🎮 My hobbies are running and Wim Hof method